-In order to graduate you must complete a minimum 12 weeks of engineering industry experience.
-This allows you to gain first-hand experience in an engineering practice environment under the supervision of a practising professional engineer.
+2017] A minimum of 12 weeks' engineering industry experience is strongly encouraged.
+This allows you to gain firsthand experience in an engineering practice environment under the supervision of a practising professional engineer.

 Opportunities exist for an overseas work placement of between six and 12 months (this satisfies the engineering industry experience requirement).
 These placements are normally taken during a one-year break in the middle or at the end of the third year of the degree.

-In your final year, you will complete two major projects that are either industry-based or simulate an industrial situation.
+In your final year, you will complete two major engineering projects that are either industry-based or simulate an industrial situation.
 You will work with industry leaders using the theory and practical experience gained through the program to solve a problem.

 Field trips throughout the program will allow you to see first-hand how the industry works.
 Industry experts also guest lecture throughout the program.